bernardpumped/ped/README.md

 **Merchant -** B2B SaaS, fully integrated retailer driven reactive web app to maintain station details, brand, fuel prices, products, offers and services directly to their target consumer audience.
 Pumped Merchant will also be open sourced with phase-1 65% complete and due for Merchant client demos 2022 Q3.

-**End Device (PED) -**  This project, a Flutter based app, representing the user interface of the above projects.
-Phase-1 75% complete for Android, iPhone and web and will be released to Google Play and App store 2022 Q2.
-PED, fetches fuel station data from the pumped backend based upon the user's current location.
+**End Device (PED) -**  Flutter apps, representing the user end device of the above projects.
+Phase-1a android and iphone 85% complete scheduled Play and App store release 2023 Q1.
+Phase-1b Web and linux 65% complete schedule automotive release 2023 Q3.
+PED fetches fuel station data from the pumped backend based upon the user's current location (true or mocked).
 Data currently includes fuel prices, contact details, features/facilities, ratings, reviews and photos.
 And, with the integration of Pumped Merchant in Phase-2 in-store products and garage service promotions.
 For the purposes of this project and repo the backend is hosted on our integration test server.
 As such, prices are not real time but rather, updated weekly.
 You may also be wondering if we cover EV's.
 The answer is yes, but only tentatively - we’re very interested in EV's and happy to discuss options with you.

 ### Audience
 Within the following steps you’ll see we’ve gone into considerable detail on the what and how to set up, deploy and run PED upon multiple platforms in an attempt to reach as many people as possible who may be interested in PED but not necessarily app developers.
-We are specifically interested in the embedded space as it is our long-term goal to connect PED within vehicles as part of In-Vehicle Infotainment (IVI), thus realigning vehicle manufacturers and retail industry domains.
+We are specifically interested in the embedded space as it is our long term goal to connect PED within vehicles as part of InVehicle Infotainment (IVI), thus realigning vehicle manufacturers and retail industry domains.

 Of course, this is hugely ambitious and impossibly difficult for a burgeoning start-up, and we’re initially focused on merchant integration and global scalability.
 There are many other components that need to be built with a focus on providing reciprocity and partnership between multiple parties including, but not limited to OEM’s, retailer/logistic, payment, app distribution/management and devs/engineers.
 We trust you find PED useful and deploy/test to your platform of choice and perhaps contribute a little.
 We’re here to answer your questions as best we can.